kasukur/auto-scale-ec2-using-sqs/README.md

 6. Enter Alarm name as **ScaleIn** and Click **Next**.
 7. Click **Create Alarm**.

-👉 It is important to not to have the same value for scale-in and scale-out thresholds. we you should leave a gap between them to prevent oscillation.
+👉 It is important to not have the same value for scale-in and scale-out thresholds.
+We should leave a gap between them to prevent oscillation.
-For example: let's say you have 3 instances, and the CPU goes to 60%, triggering the +1 step scaling policy.
+For example: let's say we have 3 instances, and the CPU goes to 60%, which triggers the +1 step scaling policy.
 If the load stays constant, it will now be distributed to all 4 instances and the average CPU will drop to around 45% and the scale-in alarm will go off.
-This will then keep happening in a loop until the load goes up or down enough for one of the alarms to stay in the alarm state and the ASG reaches the min or max.
+This will then keep happening in a loop until the load goes up or down sufficiently for one of the alarms to stay in the alarm state and the ASG to reache the min or max.

 ![ScaleOut_CreateAlarm1](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/3pt9c5atzk7rk9yg9bbo.png)